web-ext-experiments/about/source/why.rst

 Why?
 ====

+As we move to a world of WebExtensions for add-ons we need to be able to provide more APIs than ever before to our users.
+We need to be able to go beyond what chrome provides to allow more flexibility and customisation than other browsers.

+At the same time, we need to be able to move faster than the Firefox train and allow developers to be able to quickly develop and experiment with APIs.
+Those APIs would land in an add-on and as APIs become stable and supported they could be moved down into mozilla-central and move from "experimental" to "stable".

+To repeat, this is the overall goal: be an area to allow developers to develop and experiment with APIs.

+Key points:

+* We would land experimental APIs in an add-on outside of Firefox.
+* All add-ons using WebExtensions Experiments would be dependent upon the WebExtensions Experiment.
+* The use of WebExtensions Experiments would be declared in the manifest through a permission.
+* APIs would be available in the browser namespace, and not in chrome.
+* Breaking changes could occur to the WebExtensions Experiments.
+But would be discouraged.

 This is not the only way to write a WebExtension API, it is just one of them.

 If you are familiar with building mozilla-central_, working with Bugzilla_ and try server and other Mozilla infrastructure, then you might find that committing the bug straight to mozilla-central is a better choice.